KBI: Joplin officer’s gunshot killed 2-year-old girl - NewsBreak

 When officers arrived at 340 Wyandotte Avenue, they knocked on the door of the residence, which was a pull-behind camping trailer.

 They say Eli Crawford, 37, of Baxter Springs, answered the door but slammed it shut after seeing it was police officers.
-A two-year-old girl reopened the door, and the girl’s mother ran outside.3 dead, including 2-year-old girl, in Kansas shooting
+A two-year-old girl reopened the door, and the girl’s mother ran outside.12 year old killed in crash identified by sheriff’s office

 The officers say Crawford then stepped out and shot and killed the woman and fired at the four responding officers.
 The officers backed to a safe distance and did not fire any shots.
 Instead, they called for additional help.